tjknoth/cse130-web/lectures/00-hello.md

 ## Exams

-- Midterm on *Nov 1*
+- Midterm on *May 2*
     - Gradescope multiple choice
     - individual
     - 24h timespan
-- Final: *Dec 8*
+- Final: *June 10*
     - programming assignment
     - individual
     - 24h timespan
 - Formats subject to change!
-- You can use any resources you want, but not ask anyone for help
+- You can use any general resources you want (class material, Wikipedia), but **do not**:
+    - search or post Chegg etc
+    - post on StackOverflow etc
+    - try to find past exams that are not publicly posted
+    - communicate with each other during the exam
 - The final is cumulative
 - Midterm grade is calculated as `midterm > 0 ?  max(final, midterm) : 0`
     - you get a second chance if you don’t do well on the midterm